Refine your professional song portfolio and unique songwriting 'voice' on our Songwriting Master's degree.

 Assessments range from simple audio sketches in the early stages, to full album productions in Major Project; each is assessed for quality and market focus.
 On the research modules, formal, researched and referenced papers express your intellectual and analytical development, and presentation skills bring your work to life.

 There are regular taught sessions running across each of the three trimesters.
 Lectures, visiting speakers, seminars, workshops, tutorials, presentations, and playback sessions work on song material and research outcomes.
 Students play their songs to one another in a supportive yet dynamic environment, facilitating networking and analysis, and developing the language of creative critique.
 This can be in a live capacity or via playback.

 There’s a broad range of professional outcomes from this course and our graduates now work as:

 - Signed writers

-The course is also an excellent grounding if you’re interested in going on to PhD study, and many of our alumni are currently doing their doctorates.
+This course also provides an excellent grounding if you’re interested in going on to PhD study.

 Cost & Fees